realtime-sanitizer/rtsan-standalone-rs/README.md

 ## Features

-The `sanitize` feature allows you to enable or disable sanitizing for your project.
+The `enable` feature allows you to enable or disable sanitizing for your project.
 This ensures that all RTSan functions and macros can remain in your production code without impacting performance when the feature is disabled.